 UGOMYWAY is South Africa’s 1st end-to-end carpool, rideshare and liftclub app and the No.1 choice of corporates.

-Greater usage of carpooling and rideshare has also been on the wish list of governments and NGOs for many years, because it has massive potential benefits in terms of reduced traffic congestion, reduced energy consumption, reduced carbon footprint, and cleaner air.
+Greater usage of carpooling and rideshare has also been on the wish list of cities, transport authorities and governments for many years, because it has massive potential benefits in terms of reduced traffic congestion, reduced energy consumption, reduced carbon footprint, and cleaner air.
 UGOMYWAY finally delivers the tools to make carpooling work and rideshare more popular.

 If you want to learn more about carpooling and rideshare, and how they fit into transport policy and planning, here are some useful resources.